 Maxx started his career at 18, at Zoic studios, where he apprenticed under matte painting legend, Syd Dutton.
-Since then, Maxx as worked on over 150 projects with studios such as Digital Domain, MPC, Sony Imageworks, Psyop, Blur, The Mill and 20+ others.
+Since then, he has worked on over 150 projects with studios such as Digital Domain, MPC, Sony Imageworks, Psyop, Blur, The Mill and 20+ others.
 In 2011, his project Portal: No Escape gained viral fame and launched the directorial career of Dan Trachtenberg, who went on to direct 10 Cloverfield Lane with JJ Abrams and Bad Robot.
 In 2014, he vfx supervised the short film Polis, directed by Steven Ilous, which was the grand prize winner of Break Media’s Prototype competition and is now with New Regency - to be produced by David Fincher.

 Maxx founded the visual effects boutique Skyward VFX in 2014.
 The studio quickly gained a reputation for executing high-concept cinematic work.
 Projects completed in Skyward’s first year included cinematics for E3, superbowl commercials, and a VES winning episode of Game of Thrones.
 In 2016, Maxx joined Elastic as art director, where he lead teams behind title sequences such as Hbo's Westworld and Netflix's The Crown.
 That year, he also became a teach and mentor on LearnSquared.